Windows NT/2K/XP vs *NIX

 In 1997, Microsoft released Windows NT 4.0, then the most stable version of Windows NT.
 With it's "Windows '95" interface, and Microsoft's push to developers to use it for writing 32-bit applications (primarily for Windows '95, but also to run on Windows NT) Windows NT became more common on user desktops.
 Its use with file servers was also replacing UNIX and Novell operating systems in many corporations, often by being bundled with file servers as a result of an aggressive marketing campaign by Microsoft to get computer manufacturers to pre-install Windows on their computers, which has ALSO caused a lot of controversy (and legal troubles for Microsoft).
 Since then Microsoft has pushed their NT operating system to dominate all areas of the market, from RISC machines to desktops to palmtops to device controllers running a scaled-down version of NT called "Windows CE".
 Not a surprise for a company that won the IBM contract for PC-DOS by purchasing and adapting an 8086 operating system used by a device controller.

-And, of course, more recent releases include Windows 2000 (1999) and XP (2001), both based upon the Windows NT kernel.
+And, of course, subsequent releases included Windows 2000 (1999) and XP (2001), both based upon the Windows NT kernel.
 Windowx XP could be considered the final stake in the heart for MS-DOS, as even the 'home' version uses the same Kernel as it's 'big brother' (the 'PRO' version).
 As earlier versions of windows, even Windows '95, '98, and ME, were all plagued with the "windows on top of DOS" paradigm that began with Windows 1.0, and was later popularized by Windows 3.0 and 3.1, XP has finally crossed the gap and produced it's 'home' version with a nearly identical kernel and identical device driver model.
+It was looking pretty good for Microsoft.

-Still, as a result of its popularity, as well as some bad experiences from the past, the controversy continues on, and as Microsoft continues to dominate the marketplace for operating systems in spite of it all.
+Still, as a result of its popularity, as well as some bad experiences from the past, the 'NT vs UNIX' controversy continued on, and Microsoft continued to dominate the marketplace for operating systems in spite of it all.
 Let's face it, large companies that gobble up the market scare people, and though competition exists from *NIX systems (especially FreeBSD and LINUX, which are essentially free, if you can support the OS yourself, or cheaper than a Microsoft OS if you buy LINUX from companies that package it for you and support what they sell), Microsoft still dominates the market.
 Already the majority of developers, like myself, are targeting Win32 systems (like NT/2k/XP and Windows '9x/ME) and it's no surprise, as THAT is the largest chunk of customers in the marketplace.
-If you want to make money, you cater to the market - and right now, it's Win32, and will probably be so for a very very long time.
+If you wanted to make money, you would have to cater to the market - and that became Win32.
+But all good things must someday come to an end, or evolve to survive.

 Arguments in favor of Windows NT/2k/XP